leadManagement

 A high-performing agency CRM workflow is less about fields and more about operating sequence.
 If sequence is unclear, even good teams create reporting noise and follow-up gaps.

-The agency-first CRM model
+The agency-first CRM workflow model

 An agency CRM should mirror how work gets delivered, not just how deals are closed.
 That means account structure, owner mapping, stage definitions, and SLA logic must connect with real campaign execution.